 But I guess that is a good way to look at it, is to go, “Well, if people are gonna buy caps, we just want to provide the most sustainable option available to them.”

-Incorporating Social Causes Into Your Business
+Baking Sustainability Into Your Business

 David: Yeah, that’s something that we’ve heard.
-We’ve written about that on the Oberlo blog, about this marriage between causes and business, and we got some really good answers from Harper Wilde, they sell bras.
+We’ve written about that on the Oberlo blog, about this marriage between causes and business, and we got some really good answers from Harper Wilde, they sell bras online.
 They do a lot of stuff with female empowerment.
 And so, yeah, there are examples across the board.

 One thing I feel strongly about is whatever it is you do, if it’s selling products, don’t make crap that is gonna break or that people don’t need.